Azure/azure-functions-on-container-apps/v2-functions-on-containerapps-kind=functionapp/Tutorial - Create Function App on Container Apps v2.md

 > **Note**: If you encounter any issues with the steps in this tutorial, refer to the [official Azure Functions on container App documentation](https://learn.microsoft.com/en-us/azure/container-apps/functions-usage) for the most up-to-date information, as the public documentation is updated more frequently.

-If you encounter issues, [open an issue on GitHub](https://github.com/Azure/azure-functions-on-container-apps/issues).
+Submit an issue or feature request to the [Azure Container Apps GitHub repository](https://github.com/microsoft/azure-container-apps/issues).
+Add the `functions on aca` label to help expedite issue triage.